YossiAbu/Global-Cost-of-Living/README.md

 ## Repository Structure

-- `cost-of-living.ipynb`: Jupyter Notebook containing the analysis code.
+- `Project.ipynb`: Jupyter Notebook containing the analysis code.
 - `datasets/`: Directory containing datasets used for analysis.
   - `global-cost-of-living/`: Directory containing datasets related to the global cost of living.
     - [Dataset files for global cost of living analysis]